WWF Brawl for All: Reception

 Fans in attendance immediately voiced their disapproval of the tournament with chants of "Boring!" and "We want wrestling!"
 Josh Nason of the Wrestling Observer Newsletter wrote that Brawl for All was "regarded as a terrible idea".
 Then-WWF official Jim Cornette has described the tournament as "the stupidest thing that the WWF has ever done", at least on television.
 He argued that the WWF misjudged the appeal that legitimate fighting would have to their audience, considering that the WWF had promoted the idea that their matches were merely entertainment.
 Furthermore, because the fighters were trained to work professional wrestling matches and not to fight, they risked both injury and the possibility that a defeat would hurt their marketability.
 Cornette also criticized the WWF for failing to use the tournament to promote Bart Gunn as a new star wrestler.

 In the WWE documentary The Attitude Era, Jim Ross stated that it was "one of those ideas that looked really cool on paper", but John "Bradshaw" Layfield added that the execution was "a bad idea".
 Layfield also stated that "nobody knew Bart Gunn was that good."
 Ross later remarked that "No one got over".
-Sean Waltman called it "the dumbest fucking idea in WWE history", and felt the company educated its audience that "These guys are fighting for real, and everything else you're watching is bull shit."
+Sean Waltman called it "the dumbest fucking idea in WWE history", and felt the company educated its audience that "These guys are fighting for real, and everything else you're watching is bullshit."

 Documentary series Dark Side of the Ring covered the tournament in the fourth episode of its second season.

-In comparison to the North American audience, the Brawl for All had better reception in Japan, as it resulted in Bart Gunn's All Japan Pro Wrestling signing (Gunn became a successful mainstay for the company) and further advanced Steve Williams's character development on their shows.
+In comparison to the North American audience, the Brawl for All had better reception in Japan due to the rise of shootfighting and mixed martial arts, as it resulted in Bart Gunn's All Japan Pro Wrestling signing (Gunn became a successful mainstay for the company) and further advanced Steve Williams's character development on their shows.